 - planning and ecological constraints.

-It shows there are two shortlisted locations for a new station.
-The first being alongside the A338 to the north of Williams F1, and the other off Denchworth Road.
-Both these sites have been included in the proposed safeguarding policies in the Vale of White Horse Local Plan 2031 Part 2.
+There are three shortlisted locations for a potential new railway station.
+The sites are alongside the A338 (to the north of Williams F1), off Denchworth Road and at Bradfield Grove Farm.
+These sites have been included in the safeguarding policies contained in the Vale of White Horse Local Plan 2031 Part 2.